Technigo/project-music-releases-vite/instructions.md

 ✓ Your page should look as close as possible to the design provided.

-✓ You should pass down the information received within the parent component `App.js` to its children components.
+✓ You should pass down the information received within the parent component `App.jsx` to its children components.

 ## Folder Structure